 Table 1.
 Selection of proteins suitable as markers for the plasma membrane.

 Figure 3.
 Examples of proteins localized to different types of cell junctions.
-CDH17 is a membrane-associated glycoprotein.
+CDH17 (Cadherin 17) is a membrane-associated glycoprotein.
 Cadherins are calcium dependent cell adhesion proteins (detected in CACO-2 cells).
-CTNNA1 found at cell to cell and cell to matrix boundaries, associated with cadherins (detected in CACO-2 cells).
-DNAJC18 is not a very well characterized protein (detected in HEK 293 cells).
 GJB6 is a gap junction protein through which small materials diffuse into neighboring cells (detected in RT4 cells).
-TJP3 plays a role in the linkage between the actin cytoskeleton and tight junctions.
-Cadherins are calcium dependent cell adhesion proteins (detected in CACO-2 cells).
-C4orf19 is an uncharacterized protein (detected in RT4 cells).
+TJP3 plays a role in the linkage between the actin cytoskeleton and tight junctions (detected in CACO-2 cells).

 Figure 4.
 3D-view of the plasma membrane in U-2 OS, visualized by immunofluorescent staining of EZR.
-The morphology of cell junctions in human induced stem cells can be seen in the Allen Cell Explorer.
+The morphology of plasma membrane in human induced stem cells can be seen in the Allen Cell Explorer.

 The function of the plasma membrane

 Gene Ontology (GO)-based functional enrichment analysis of genes encoding proteins localizing to the plasma membrane shows enrichment of terms describing functions that are well in-line with the known functions of the plasma membrane.
-The most highly enriched terms for the GO domain Biological Process are related to cellular responses to various stimuli, cell adhesion,cell signalling and structural organization of the plasma membrane (Figure 5a).
-Enrichment analysis of the GO domain Molecular Function gives top hits for terms related to binding to adhesion molecules and receptors, signal transduction, and channel activity (Figure 5b).
+The most highly enriched terms for the GO domain Biological Process are related to cell adhesion, cell signalling and structural organization of the plasma membrane (Figure 5a).
+Enrichment analysis of the GO domain Molecular Function gives top hits for terms related to binding to adhesion molecules and receptors, as well as receptor activity and channel activity (Figure 5b).